Ghulam Azam: Leader of Jamaat-e-Islami Bangladesh

-Jamaat's rehabilitation began when Ziaur Rahman became president after a coup in 1975 and lifted the previous ban on religious parties.
-In 1977, Zia removed secularism in the constitution, replacing it with Islamic ideals, further clearing the way for Jamaat-e-Islami to return to political participation.
+Jamaat-e-Islami became active again when Ziaur Rahman became president after a coup in 1975 and lifted the previous ban on religious parties.
+Zia removed secularism in the constitution, replacing it with Islamic ideals, further clearing the way for Jamaat-e-Islami to return to political participation.
 In 1978, Azam returned to Bangladesh on a Pakistani passport with a temporary visa, and stayed as a Pakistani national until 1994 even after his visa expired; he refused to leave the country and continued to live in Bangladesh.
-His stay was however unwelcome in Bangladesh, and he was beaten by an angry mob at the footsteps of the Baitul Mukarram mosque while attending a funeral in 1981.
+His stay was however unwelcome in Bangladesh and he was beaten by an angry violent mob near Baitul Mukarram while attending a funeral in 1981.

-In the 1980s, Azam was particularly critical of the military rule of General Ershad after he seized power in a bloodless coup in 1982 and Jamaat-e-Islami took part in demonstrations and strikes as well as other opposition parties such as the Awami League and the Bangladesh Nationalist Party (BNP).
+In the 1980s and early 1990s, Azam was particularly critical of the military rule under Hussain Muhammad Ershad after he seized power in a bloodless coup in 1982 and Jamaat-e-Islami took part in demonstrations and strikes as well as other opposition parties such as the Awami League and the Bangladesh Nationalist Party (BNP).
 He proposed a caretaker government system to facilitate free and fair elections, which was adopted in 1990.
-In the 1991 Bangladeshi general election, Jamaat-e-Islami won 18 seats and its support allowed the BNP to form a government.
+In the 1991 Bangladeshi general election, Jamaat-e-Islami won 18 seats and its support allowed BNP to form a government.

 During this time, he acted unofficially as the Ameer (leader) of Jamaat-e-Islami until 1991, when he was officially elected to the post.
 This led the government arresting him and an unofficial court called "The People's Court" was established by the civilians such as Jahanara Imam to try alleged war criminals and anti-independence activists.
-Imam held a symbolic trial of Azam where thousands of people gathered and gave the verdict that Azam's offences committed during the Liberation War deserve capital punishment.
+Imam held a symbolic trial of Azam where thousands of people gathered and gave the verdict that Azam's offences committed during the war deserve capital punishment.
 In 1994, he fought a lengthy legal battle which resulted in the Supreme Court of Bangladesh ruling in his favor and restoring his nationality.

-In the 1996 election, Jamaat won only three seats, and most of their candidates lost their deposits.
+In the 1996 election, Jamaat won only three seats and most of their candidates lost their deposits.
 Azam announced his retirement from active politics in late 2000.
 He was succeeded by Motiur Rahman Nizami.